zaksekhri/system-builder/README.md

 # System Builder
- A program which constructs a solar system.
+A little program which builds a solar system.